empower-ai/empower-functions/docs/model-prompt.md

 ## Using empower-functions Library

-To make it easier, to use, we have encapusilate the prompting logic into our `empower-functions` pip package.
+To make it easier, to use, we have encapsulate the prompting logic into our `empower-functions` pip package.
 See the example at [prompt.py](/examples/prompt.py) for details.